Deanddj/ProxyChecker/README.md

-# Proxy Tester
+# Proxy Checker
-Proxy Tester is a tool designed for testing multiple proxies against a specified URL, measuring the response time for each request.
+Proxy Checker is a tool designed for testing multiple proxies against a specified URL, measuring the response time for each request.

 ## Features
 - Supports multiple proxy formats